Fourth Nerve (Superior Oblique) Palsy

 Print Version

-WHAT ARE THE SYMPTOMS OF FOurth Nerve or SUPERIOR OBLIQUE PALSY?
+WHAT ARE THE SignS OF FOURTH NERVE OR SUPERIOR OBLIQUE weakness (PALSY)?

 #Conditions